 The RAD-AID Medical Student program starts with applying for admission to our online course, in which students can earn a RAD-AID Global Health Radiology Medical Student Training Certificate upon successful completion.
 Apply Now.
 This is a vital curriculum based on RAD-AID’s textbook “Radiology in Global Health” and gives you critical skills and knowledge for carrying out a global health project in radiology.
 If you are accepted, the registration fee for taking the online course is $249, and can be done at your own pace to earn the Certificate.

 Students with this training certificate after completing the online course are then eligible to apply for fieldwork in our teams and become a RAD-AID Global Health Radiology Medical Student Scholar by completing a field project.
 We hope that providing an online certificate and field-based scholar program will give you a well-rounded experience in global health that strengthens your professional experience as a physician and international health advocate.
+Click here for the course flyer.

 How medical students become RAD-AID volunteers